icecream17/solver/Strategies.md

 ### Pairs, triples, and quads

+> N candidates appear in N cells which are in the same row/column/box, so in the rest of that row/column/box, those N candidates are eliminated

 It's impossible for N cells to only have N-1 candidates.

 Therefore, any candidate that causes the N cells to have N-1 candidates can be removed.